Tuesday 6 March 2018

 De Doffer in the Runstraat is probably the only diner/cafe in Amsterdam that consists of two adjacent businesses: a day- and a night business.
 When most bars close, one part of De Doffer starts to flourish.
 That bar is also called: last stop before you drop.
 If you feel like having a good philosophical conversation with your drinking buddies, this unpretentious café is the place to start and end your night, offering a warm atmosphere, cosy setting and friendly bartenders.
 De Doffer also offers a tasty bite: especially the daily specials, the Doffersalad and sate are very popular.
 This meeting place forms the perfect base for people who have stories to share and for tourists from many countries.
 This is a café where every-one feels right at home.

-Also located on the Runstreet is the best cheese store in Amsterdam: De Kaaskamer.
-This shop is quite small and yet completely packed with a variation of all kinds of cheeses.
-200 different brands altogether, including a few European rarities found by the owners, as well as lots and lots of Dutch cheeses.
-All of the cheeses on offer have been prepared according to ancient traditional cheese-making methods.
+Also located on the Runstreet is the best cheese store in Amsterdam: DE KAASKAMER.
+This shop is quite small and yet completely packed with a variation of hundred different kind of cheeses.
+Including a few rarities found by the owners and of course lots and lots of Dutch cheeses.
+All prepared according to ancient traditional cheese-making methods.
 Don’t worry about the old transportation problem, the De Kaaskamer’s trademark travel packaging is safe enough: the cheese will stay fresh and your fellow-travellers will not be irritated by the aroma of this edible travel souvenir.

 On the Reestraat you will find a shop with two concepts wrapped in one location.
 Pontifex sells candles and yet is also home to Amsterdam’s puppet doctor.
 You will find candles in all sizes and colors for any occasion, including weddings, parties, and ’spiritual affairs’.
 Allegedly, certain candles burned at certain times by certain people in a certain fashion, can accomplish such varied tasks as making someone fall in or out of love, cure depression, or drive away spirits.
 The store also carries an extensive collection of homemade essential oils, ointments and incense.
 In the same store you will find yourself wandering amidst an amazing collection of antique dolls, Jesus- and Maria statues, teddy bears, and Buddha figures.
 This is the domain of Mr. Kramer, a puppet doctor who has over 25 years of experience in nursing old-fashioned dolls and teddy bears back to health.
 His work place is in the store.